-Tag and disconnect the hydraulic lines at the cylinder barrel end of the extension cylinder.
-Cap all lines and fittings.

-NOTE: Do not allow the end of the outrigger extension cylinder to fall when the cylinder mounting shaft is removed.
-Use blocking to limit the drop or an adequate soft support to cushion any distance the rod will drop.

-- 7. Remove the cotter pin and clevis pin securing the cylinder barrel end of the extension cylinder to the outrigger housing.
-Carefully extend the outrigger beam until the extension cylinder is free of the housing and carefully lay the end of the cylinder on the bottom of the outrigger beam or leave on blocking. - 8.
-After attaching a suitable lifting device of straps or belts (Figure 8-31) instead of chains to prevent nicking the bottom edges of the outrigger beam, pull the outrigger beam out of the outrigger box, re-adjusting the lifting attachment to prevent the extension cylinder from sliding out of the outrigger beam when the beam clears the outrigger box.
+- 6. Tag and disconnect the hydraulic lines at the cylinder barrel end of the extension cylinder.
+Cap all lines and fittings. - NOTE: Do not allow the end of the outrigger extension cylinder to fall when the cylinder mounting shaft is removed.
+Use blocking to limit the drop or an adequate soft support to cushion any distance the rod will drop. - 7.
+Remove the cotter pin and clevis pin securing the cylinder barrel end of the extension cylinder to the outrigger housing.
+Carefully extend the outrigger beam until the extension cylinder is free of the housing and carefully lay the end of the cylinder on the bottom of the outrigger beam or leave on blocking. - NOTE: Lifting belts or straps should be used for lifting purposes so as to avoid nicking or scratching the bottom edges of the outrigger beam (Figure 8-21). - 8.
+After attaching a suitable lifting device of straps or belts (Figure 8-21) instead of chains to prevent nicking the bottom edges of the outrigger beam, pull the outrigger beam out of the outrigger box, re-adjusting the lifting attachment to prevent the extension cylinder from sliding out of the outrigger beam when the beam clears the outrigger box.